 What is the Dodd-Frank Act?

-The term "original information," as defined in Section 15 U.S.C. § 78u-6(a)(3) of the Dodd-Frank Act, means "information that is derived from the independent knowledge or analysis of a whistleblower; is not known to the Commission [SEC] from any other source, unless the whistleblower is the original source of the information; and is not exclusively derived from an allegation made in a judicial or administrative hearing, in a governmental report, hearing, audit, or investigation, or from the news media, unless the whistleblower is a source of the information.
-(Top)
+Similar to other whistleblower rewards laws, Dodd-Frank emphasizes “original information.”
+In other words, a whistleblower complaint must contain information that is “derived from the independent knowledge or analysis of a whistleblower”, is not known to the SEC, and is not “exclusively derived from an allegation made in a judicial or administrative hearing, in a governmental report, hearing, audit, or investigation, or from the news media, unless the whistleblower is a source of the information.”

 Under the Act, once a complaint is filed with the agency, it is up to the SEC or CFTC to investigate the allegations.
 If the SEC or CFTC confirm the validity of the whistleblower’s complaint and sanction the wrongdoer for $1 million or more, the whistleblower is entitled to a monetary reward.
 That reward is between 10-30% of any recovery made by the SEC or CFTC.
 If the SEC or CFTC does not investigate the wrongdoer and/or issue a sanction of $1 million or more, the whistleblower is not entitled to any award.